Dreaming of thorns: beauty that knows how to protect itself

 All around — thorny bushes.
 Every step, a new scratch.
 Whichever way you turn, it only seems to get worse.
 A trap.
 No sense of which direction leads out.

 This dream almost always reflects something real — a situation in your life where you feel caught.
 That’s no reason to panic.
 Your unconscious is saying: before you move, look around.
 Where exactly are there fewer thorns?
 Where does the gap lead?
 Sometimes there is a way out — it just requires a pause.
+When the same trapped sensation is spun out of fine threads rather than built from barbed branches, the dream takes the shape of a web all around you.

 Ask yourself: “Is there a situation in my life right now where I feel that whatever I do will hurt?
 And might I be missing a way out because I’m moving too fast?”